 The technology housed in these vehicles is nothing groundbreaking, but it is important nonetheless.
-For example, both infotainment centers expectedly offer Apple CarPlay and Android Auto, along with an aux port for media playback and USB ports for connecting your smartphone or media drives.
-All of the software you'd ever need for your infotainment centers can be found with Apple CarPlay and Android Auto, and both vehicles undoubtedly benefit from their inclusions.
+For example, both infotainment centers expectedly offer Apple CarPlay and Android Auto, along with an auxiliary port for media playback and USB ports for connecting your smartphone or media drives.
+All of the software you'd ever need for your infotainment center can be found with Apple CarPlay and Android Auto, and both vehicles undoubtedly benefit from their inclusions.

 Safety features have improved dramatically over the past couple of years, and small SUVs such as the HR-V and Trailblazer aren't missing many of the advanced safety features found on pricier models.
 However, Honda makes all of its safety technology standard on the higher trims of the HR-V, while Chevy hides some important features in optional packages.